The Fix Is In On Under-Assessed Properties

 In Mt.
 Lebanon, a property sold for $750K in 2010, the new assessment is $600K.

-I have seen hundreds of examples that indicate a deliberate attempt was instituted to keep assessments under the sale price.
+We have seen hundreds of examples that indicate a deliberate attempt was instituted to keep assessments under the sale price.
 If you go to any municipality where home prices average above $200K, and enter a street name, you will see that most recent home-buyers are under-assessed and in some cases dramatically.
 (Here is the court ordered website: http://www2.alleghenycounty.us/reval/Search.aspx).

 Here is the problem.
 This reassessment was based upon 100% of fair market value as of 1/1/12.
 This means that properties should be assessed at 100% of market value, not 80-85% or less.

-I believe, the county deliberately worked to limit appeals.
+We believe the county deliberately worked to limit appeals.
 There is no other rational explanation as to why so many properties would consistently be below their sales prices throughout Allegheny County.